If you’re reading this, congratulations!

 6. What are the available Cricut Machines out there?

-I am going to break this down for you very easy!
+I am going to break this down for you very easily!
 Right now you there are 3 different models of Cricut Machines available:

 - Cricut Explore Air 2: Has the same capabilities, that the explore air (cuts, draws, scores, print then cut) but it’s 2 times faster.